 JAA comprises a full-service campus on Pittsburgh's Waterfront and a residential and personal care facility in Squirrel Hill.

-JAA's Waterfront campus includes Charles M. Morris Rehabilitation and Nursing Center, The Residence at Weinberg Village, AHAVA Memory Care Center of Excellence, the New Riverview Apartments, as well as the administrative offices for JAA Home Health Services, Sivitz Hospice & Palliative Care, Mollie's Meals, and Anathan Club Adult Day and Nighttime Services.
+JAA's Waterfront campus includes The Residence at Weinberg Village, AHAVA Memory Care Center of Excellence, the New Riverview Apartments, as well as the administrative offices for JAA Home Health Services, Sivitz Hospice & Palliative Care, Mollie's Meals Home Delivery Service, and Anathan Adult Day Memory Care Services.

-Weinberg Terrace offers personal care apartment-style living in the heart of Squirrel Hill.
+Weinberg Terrace offers personal care apartment-style living at a separate community in the heart of Squirrel Hill.

 Outpatient rehab therapy managed by JAA, PT@JCC, is offered nearby at the Jewish Community Center.